صور الصفحة

 SECT.
 II.

-Commiferation or pity, being a participation of diftrefs, implies fuffering, and yet is known to be agreeable; infomuch, that the humane do not wish to be relieved of their pain otherwise than by the relief they can give to those they commiferate or pity.
-They regret the fuffering of others; but enjoy their own sympathetic emotions; willingly fhed the tears of compaffion, and in this feel, with the poet, that,
+Commiferation or pity, being a participation of diftrefs, implies fuffering, and yet is known to be agreeable; infomuch, that the humane do not wish to be relieved of their pain otherwife than by the relief they can give to those they commiferate or pity.
+They regret the suffering of others; but enjoy their own sympathetic emotions; willingly fhed the tears of compaffion, and in this feel, with the poet, that,

-The broadeft mirth unfeeling folly wears
+The broadeft mirth unfeeling folly wears,

 Is not fo fweet as virtue's very tears.